SychovaDaria/skoda_project/README.md

 # GPIO inputs
 via push_button.py

 # Pepa tasks:
 - Threads
 - Raspicam auto brightness just based on ROI
 - Remote controled raspberry
+- can you flash the sd card with the app already preinstalled ??